History of the People's Republic of China: Great Leap Forward and aftermath

 Mao Zedong believed that socialism would eventually triumph over all other ideologies, and following the First Five-Year Plan based on a Soviet-style centrally controlled economy, Mao took on the ambitious project of the Great Leap Forward in 1958, beginning an unprecedented process of collectivisation in rural areas (the People's commune).
 Mao urged the use of communally organised iron smelters to increase steel production, pulling workers off of agricultural labor to the point that large amounts of crops rotted unharvested.
 Mao decided to continue to advocate these smelters despite a visit to a factory steel mill which proved to him that high quality steel could only be produced in a factory.
 He thought that ending the program would dampen peasant enthusiasm for his political mobilisation, the Great Leap Forward.

-The implementation of Maoism thought in China may have been responsible for the deadliest famine in human history, in which 15-55 million people died due to starvation and epidemics.
+The implementation of Maoism thought in China may have been responsible for the deadliest famine in human history, in which 15–55 million people died due to starvation and epidemics.
 By the end of 1961, the birth rate was nearly cut in half because of malnutrition.
 In 1958, the Xunhua uprising broke out and in 1959, a major uprising erupted in Tibet, resulting in the deaths of tens of thousands of Tibetans, and the Dalai Lama went into exile afterwards.
-Mao's failure with the Leap reduced his power in government, whose administrative duties fell to President Liu Shaoqi and Deng Xiaoping, especially after the Seven Thousand Cadres Conference in early 1962.
+Meeting criticisms from Marshal Peng Dehuai and others at the Lushan conference over the radical policies, Mao launched the massive "Anti-Right Deviation Struggle" in 1959, during which over 3 million CCP members were labelled as "right-deviationists" or "right-opportunists" and were subsequently purged or penalized.
+However, Mao's failure with the Leap reduced his power in government, whose administrative duties fell to President Liu Shaoqi and Deng Xiaoping, especially after the Seven Thousand Cadres Conference in early 1962.
 The power struggle between Mao Zedong and Liu Shaoqi together with Deng Xiaoping began after 1962.
 The Socialist Education Movement was launched by Mao from 1963 to 1965, as a result.

 Much more successful was the "Two Bombs, One Satellite" program, launched in 1958, with the help at first of Moscow.
 It used leading scientists who returned to mainland China from abroad, including Qian Xuesen, Deng Jiaxian and Qian Sanqiang.
 China's first atomic bomb, nuclear missile, hydrogen bomb and artificial satellite were all successfully developed by 1970.
 However, the program had been seriously affected by the Great Leap Forward and the Cultural Revolution.